Unique Selling Points: From Option to Only Choice

 From Being Different to Being the Only Choice

-People don’t want another “option.”
-They want to feel like they’ve found the one brand that understands them before they’ve even put their needs into words.
+People don’t want another option.
+They want to feel like they’ve found the one brand that understands them.

 How to Define Your Unique Selling Point